rz-k/freelancer-django/README.md

  - [ ] Handel WebServer security configurations.
  - [ ] Handel WebServer other configurations.

- - [ ] Make TestCase for job models, views and urls.
+ - [ ] Make TestCase for project models, views and urls.
  - [ ] Make TestCase for apply models, views and urls.
  - [ ] Make TestCase for account models, views and urls.